59-year-old man shot in chest in Holmesburg

 PHILADELPHIA (WPVI) -- Philadelphia police are investigating a shooting that sent a man to the hospital.

 It happened just after 11 p.m.
-Sunday on the 8100 block of Erdick Street, near Frankford Avenue and Rhawn Street, in the Holmesburg section of the city.
+Sunday on the 8100 block of Erdrick Street, near Frankford Avenue and Rhawn Street, in the Holmesburg section of the city.

 Police say the man was shot once in the chest.